nerissa29/city-explorer-api/README.md

 ### 2. Movies: As a user of City Explorer, I want to see info about movies related to the city I searched, so that I can learn more about the destination

-Name of feature: *1.
-Weather (live): As a user of City Explorer, I want to see weather info for the city I searched, so that I know how to pack for an upcoming trip*
+Name of feature: *2.
+Movies: As a user of City Explorer, I want to see info about movies related to the city I searched, so that I can learn more about the destination*

 Estimate of time needed to complete: 1 hour and 30 min